Doocey/tyne-time-hugo/content/post/2014-07-11-newcastle-united-agree-deal-remy-cabella.md

 The ever reputable Mark Douglas of The Journal, and The Chronicle has said that he is confident that NUFC will manage - or rather plan to sign - 3 before they jet-off for pre-season in New Zealand.
 Cabella looks as if he is the first on that list and the news today backs up such reports.

-Anyway, back to the breaking news today, here is a tweet from the pretty reliable Julien Laurens:
+Anyway, back to the breaking news today, here is a tweet from the pretty reliable Julien Laurens

-{{< tweet 487624407087874048 >}}

 More to follow on this of course once everything becomes official, but it does seem as if **we've got Cabella**.
 Feel free to leave yours thoughts in the comments box provided below, and make sure to follow myself on Twitter [@KevinDoocey](https://twitter.com/kevindoocey "doocey twitter").